Board of Directors

 Mike Graves started curling in his early 30s when he moved back near his hometown of Midland, Michigan to start a teaching career.
 His father, Howard Graves, asked him to come out and try it and he was instantly hooked.
 Fast forward a few years and after the Midland Curling Club moved to a new location which allowed it to grow and add many new curlers, Mike thought about introducing curling to the kids he was teaching.
 Mike decided to try and build on the existing small junior program and launched an afterschool program aimed at the students he taught in middle school.
 By recruiting out of his classroom, he was able to expand the program and start filling up the club with juniors who fell in love with the game.
 A few of those kids started exploring the competitive side of junior curling and after a couple of years, athletes from a little club in Michigan no one ever heard of, started making noise at the national level.
 Mike continues to coach, teach, and travel with junior teams as well as serve as the US Junior Curling Association Vice President and Education Coordinator in charge of curling camps.
 His love of the game never diminishes and he is proud of the athletes that have come through his program to become true champions of curling and respected athletes at the local, state, national, and international levels.

-I have been involved with the camp for nearly a decade both as a camper, instructor, and now in a director position.
-The skills and relationships I developed at this camp as a camper led me to being a finalist at my last Junior National Championships, and gave me a foundation for the skills I now have today when playing on the Men’s competitive curling tour and as I pursue my personal curling goals.
-Being an instructor at this camp has led me to be more involved in curling instruction, especially youth curling.
-Each year I look forward to coming back to our camps held in the Minneapolis area so I can help to build the future of curling in the United States, grow my own skills in coaching, and give back to the sport that has given me so much.
-I am proud to be a part of this organization that has accomplished so much while being run on a volunteer basis.
+Aaron has been involved with the camp for over a decade both as a camper, instructor, and now as a director for the organization.
+The skills and relationships he developed at USJRCA camps as a camper led him to being a finalist at his last Junior National Championships, and gave him a foundation for the skills he now has today when playing on the Mens competitive curling tour as he pursues his personal curling goals.
+Being an instructor at this camp has led him to be more involved in curling instruction, especially youth curling.
+Each year he looks forward to coming back to our camps held in the Minneapolis area so he can help build the future of curling in the United States, grow his skills in coaching, and give back to the sport that has given him so much.
+He is proud to be a part of this organization that has accomplished so much while being run on a volunteer basis.

 Live in Bismarck North Dakota and curling out of the Capital Curling Club.
 Over the last 10 years I have been involved in running & promoting junior curling programs.
 I have coached teams at U18 nationals and US Jr Olympic trials.
 A founding member of USJRCA, I am currently the board secretary and a member of the executive committee .